pingcap/tispark/docs/userguide.md

 | spark.tispark.statistics.auto_load | true | Whether to load statistics info automatically during database mapping. |

 ## Reading partition table from TiDB
-TiSpark can read all partition table from TiDB.
-The question is whether applying partition pruning when builds a plan.
+TiSpark can read range and hash partition table from TiDB.

+When TiSpark builds a plan, it decides whether applying partition pruning.

-If partition pruning cannot be applied, it is equivalent doing a table scan over all partitions.
+If partition pruning cannot be applied, it is equivalent to doing a table scan over all partitions.

 Currently, TiSpark can partially apply partition pruning on range partition.
 If the partition expression of the range partition

 is not one of the following:
-* column
+* column expression
 * year(expr) where expr is a column and its type is date or timestamp.

 then partition pruning still cannot be applied.